bikeshaving/crank/website/guides/07-lifecycles.md

 console.log(document.body); // ""
 ```

-[The same best practices](https://eslint.org/docs/rules/no-unsafe-finally) which apply to `try`/`finally` blocks in regular functions apply to generator components.
+[The same best practices](https://eslint.org/docs/rules/no-unsafe-finally) which apply to `try`/`finally` statements in regular functions apply to generator components.
 In short, you should not yield or return anything in the `finally` block.
-Crank will not use the produced values and doing so might cause your components to inadvertently swallow errors or suspend in an unexpected location.
+Crank will not use the yielded or returned values and doing so might cause your components to inadvertently swallow errors or suspend in unexpected locations.

 ## Catching Errors
-We all make mistakes, and it can be useful to catch errors in our components so that we can show the user something or notify error-logging services.
-To facilitate this, Crank will catch errors thrown when rendering child elements and throw them back into parent generator components by calling the `throw` method on the generator object.
+We all make mistakes, and it can be useful to catch errors thrown by our components so that we can show the user something or notify error-logging services.
+To facilitate this, Crank will catch errors thrown when rendering child elements and throw them back into parent generator components using the `throw` method on the component’s generator object.
 You can think of it as whatever `yield` expression your component was suspended on being replaced with a `throw` statement with the error set to whatever was thrown by the component’s children.

 You can take advantage of this behavior by wrapping your `yield` operations in a `try`/`catch` block to catch errors caused by children.